star1327p/Exam-Scores-PTT/README.md

 # Small-Practice-Dataset
-Small datasets for data analysis practice
+Small datasets to practice data analysis and code reproducibility

 Currently using the high school and college entrance score data from ptt, the largest terminal-based bulletin board in Taiwan. https://www.ptt.cc/bbs/SENIORHIGH/M.1432729401.A.995.html